tgorgdotcom/locast2plex/README.md

 ### Submitting an issue

-When submitting an issue, make sure to take note of the docker or command line output.
+When submitting an issue, make sure to take note of the docker or command line output.  **Note that logs reveal username and approximate location information (in latitude/longitude as well as Locast's Nielsen market id), so be sure to look through what you post and clear out any data you want hidden before posting.**